× Part 5: Equipment Currency Arms Armor Gear Mounts and Vehicles Siege Weapons

 Shields

 Shields are always good whenever one feels they need some added protection.
 Shields come in a very wide variety of shapes, forms, sizes, and the like; however, for the sake of simplicity, all shields have been narrowed down to three categories based on their size, and each size confers a different bonus and has a different cost, as shown in the table below.
-As with armor and weapons, each shield can also be Shoddy, Normal, Fine, Exquisite, or Masterful quality (requiring the same materials as given in the Armor Quality table), though the additional Armor Bonus given is only half (e.g. a Fine shield gives only +1 additional Armor).
+As with Torso armor and weapons, each shield can also be Shoddy, Poor, Normal, Fine, Exquisite, or Masterful quality (requiring the same materials as given in the Armor Quality table), though the additional Armor Bonus given is only half (e.g. a Fine Medium shield would grant an Armor Bonus of +4).
 Only Large shields use hide and metal/scale; Small and Medium shields use only metal/scale.

-If you are wearing a Medium or larger shield, you cannot wield anything other than the shield in the arm wearing it and you have disadvantage on all STR and DEX checks involving that arm.
-It takes 1 second to don/doff a Small shield, 2 for a Medium shield, and 4 for a Large shield.
+If you are wearing a Medium or Large shield, you cannot wield anything other than the shield in the arm wearing it and you have disadvantage on all STR and DEX checks involving that arm.
+It takes 2 seconds to don/doff a Small shield, 3 for a Medium shield, and 5 for a Large shield.

 Shield Bashing

 They say the best offense is a good defense, and there are those who would take such an axiom literally.
-If you wish to use your shield as a weapon, that is entirely doable, and the base damage for each shield is as follows: 1d4 for Small and 1d6 for Medium (Large shields are too big and unwieldy to be wielded as weapons).
+If you wish to use your shield as a weapon, that is entirely doable, and the base damage for each shield is as follows: 1d4 for Small and 1d6 for Medium (Large shields are too big and unwieldy to be wielded as weapons), with each type of shield having a Crit Range of 20.
 Damage for each shield scales with the Weapon Skill of the same name, e.g. a character with 3 proficiency in Small weapons would deal 3d4 + their STR damage with a Small shield.
 All shields have the Short property when wielded as weapons.
-Finally, a shoddy Small shield gives an Armor Bonus of +1, not +0.

 Shield Type Armor Bonus Cost Weight STR/DEX Checks